CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 4. Buy Criteria: It considers specific criteria before buying stocks, such as comparing the current price to a predefined buy price and ensuring the price is within an acceptable range.

-5. Error Handling: The function handles errors gracefully and logs information about each purchase, including the symbol, quantity, and purchase date.
+5. Error Handling: The function handles errors gracefully and logs information about each purchase, including the symbol, quantity, purchase price per share, and purchase date.

 6. Database Update: After buying stocks, the function updates the database with trade history and position information, ensuring accurate tracking of stock purchases.